ir-trevi/TM-simulator/README.md

 There are also some optional arguments:
 - `--speed | -s <int>`: set the step speed of the simulation, in a range from `1` to `10`, default is `9`
-- `--breakpoints | -b`: enable the breakpoints, pausing the simulation when one is encountered [WIP]
+- `--breakpoints | -b`: enable the breakpoints, pausing the simulation when one is encountered
 - `--instant | -i`: return the final tape when the machine stops, without the interface
 - `--auto | -a`: finds the best interface options based on the terminal size
 - `--slim`: make the cells in the tape smaller, useful when the terminal window is small